 Heat Therapy

-Laser therapy
+Laser Therapy

-Laser therapy is a noninvasive procedure (on the surface of the skin) using light to stimulate cell regeneration and increase blood circulation.
-The equipment can be costly so not every veterinary practice will have it available, but if it is something that interests you it may well be worth finding someone in your area who does offer it.
+The equipment can be costly, so not every veterinary practice will offer it, but if it interests you, it may well be worth finding someone in your area who does.

 Acupuncture

 Around for thousands of years, acupuncture involves inserting needles into various points on the body to encourage the body to heal itself.
-It increases blood circulation, stimulates the nervous system and releases anti-inflammatory and pain relieving hormones.

 To learn more about acupuncture read this – “Are You Interested in the Benefits of Acupuncture In Dogs?” and this “Benefits of Acupuncture: Dry-needling with Electro-Acupuncture.“